FREE SHIPPING ON MOST ORDERS OVER $199

 Purging

 The elimination of undesired gas or liquid from a system.
+Often times associated with a desiccant air dryer to refresh the desiccant material.

 Receiver